The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Landscape artist Francis McComas once called Big Sur the world’s “greatest meeting of land and sea” and I’d have to say those are the best words I’ve heard to describe it.

-The 90-mile stretch of untouched, ruggedly-beautiful coastline features gravity-defying bridges, inaccessible stretches of golden sand, and pounding surf.
+The 90-mile stretch of untouched, ruggedly beautiful coastline features gravity-defying bridges, inaccessible stretches of golden sand, and pounding surf.
 During the winter months, even the occasional whale sighting from December to May.

 Keep a sharp eye out for the Castle Rock Lookout Point (plug it into your GPS so you don’t miss it!).
 This is the spot to capture the iconic image of the Bixby Creek Bridge that is essential to any PCH California road trip.